About the author

 About Asia Conflict Watch

 In a saturated media environment in which conflict narratives are often simplified, this blog strives to offer more extensive analysis.
-Through more diverse reporting the issue of ‘media invisibility’ can be tackled: ‘forgotten conflicts’ can be made more visible, the parameters of debate can be extended, and new ways of thinking can emerge.
+Through more diverse reporting the issue of ‘media invisibility’ can be tackled: ‘forgotten conflicts’ can be made more visible, the parameters of debate can be extended, and new ways of understanding can emerge.